imagej/imagej.github.io/pages/Scripting_TrackMate.md

 As any other module it can be used in a script, provided the jar file is in the plugins or jars folder of Fiji:

-{% include github-embed org='fiji' repo='TrackMate' source='../../../scripts/CallTrackMateMultiChannel.py' %}
+{% include github-embed org='fiji ' repo='TrackMate ' source='../../../scripts/CallTrackMateMultiChannel.py ' %}

 ## Making TrackMate macro recordable with a 64-line script